An account is required to view or contribute to this forum. Please create an account or log in to continue.

 Every user must accept sole responsibility for their own contributions.
 This is a condition of use.

-That said, readers of the forum must also accept as a further term of use, that the content here is of a fundamentally informal, impromptu and exploratory nature, and nothing posted should be relied upon as being accurate or taken as professional advice without independent verification - ‘take everything with a grain of salt, and use at your own risk’ in other words.
+That said, readers of the forum must also accept, as a further term of use, that the content here is of a fundamentally informal, impromptu and exploratory nature, and that nothing posted should be relied upon as being accurate or taken as professional advice without independent verification - ‘take everything with a grain of salt, and use at your own risk’ in other words.